The Society of Folk Dance Historians (SFDH)

 - Folk Dance Magazine.

-- Footnotes, magazine, published by Westerner's Square Dance Association.
+- Footnotes.
+A magazine, published by Westerner's Square Dance Association.

 - Hora, Israeli dance periodical.
 Berk, Fred, ed.
 New York: American Zionist Youth Foundation.

 - Karikázó.
 A newsletter for the Hungarian dance movement, edited by Kálmán and Judith Magyar.